dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-filtering.rst

 ==================
-Filtering variants
+Variants Filtering
 ==================

-This step performs filtering of the variants.
+This step performs an annotation-based filtering of the variants in the input ``vcf``.

 * CWL: workflow_granite-filtering_plus_vcf-integrity-check.cwl